polarityio/redmine/README.md

 > This option should be set to "Only admins can view and edit"

+> This option requires restarting the integration after being modified

 ### Redmine REST APIKey

 The REST API Key used to authenticate to your Redmine instance.
 If left blank, no authentication will be used when communicating with the specified Redmine instance.